Jayyyu1w/Calendar-Linebot/README.md

 # Calendar-Linebot

 ## 👁️Overview
-This is Linebot to extract event from message and add to google calendar, using flask to build local server, ngrok service to build line webhook URL and llama-cpp-python to run LLM locally
+This is Linebot to extract event from message and add to google calendar, using flask to build local server, ngrok service to build line webhook URL and llama-cpp-python to run LLM locally.

+It is welcome to open issue or pull requests to make this project better.🎉

 ## 📖Installation
 - To run this project locally, follow this steps: